thunkable/docs-thunkable-com/ios/create.md

 ### ![](/assets/create-ios-3.gif)

-#### Common Blocks examples.
-I want to set the sequence or conditions for specific events to happen e.g. if I click this, then.
+#### Blocks examples: I want to set the sequence or conditions for specific events to happen e.g. if I click this, then.

 ---